 Day 1 – Lisbon

 Good morning to the charming streets of Lisbon.
-Start your day early as the streets will get be at 8:30 AM when most tours start.
-All the things to do in Lisbon on the first day can be easily seen by walking so make sure to wear good shoes.
+Start your day early as the streets will get to be at 8:30 AM when most tours start.
+All the things to do in Lisbon on the first day can be easily seen on foot.

 1. Santa Justa Lift